|Benefits of Compact Super-Zoom Cameras

 wildlife that my plain eye sight did not see on site.
 So, this is yet another good reason for taking many pictures

 with a compact super-zoom camera in a sightseeing trip.

 Many web pages on my Travelogue website show many close-up photos of various kinds of birds and other

 wildlife in actions.
 If not for my compact super-zoom camera, most of those interesting birds and wildlife would

-appear just like those uninteresting tiny dots on the first picture above.
+appear just like those uninteresting tiny dots on the second picture above.

 Wild horses (mustang) far away on the wide open sagebrush flat on north side of Scenic Highway 14

 between Cody and Greybull in Wyoming, USA.
 Due to the long distance away from the highway, these wild